HMS Starfish (19S): Construction and career

 On 6 January 1940, Starfish departed for her sixth and last combat patrol, off Heligoland Bight.
 On 9 January at 10:40 (UTC), she sighted the German minesweeper M-7 and attacked it in position 55°00′N 07°10′E. However, the attack failed because, due to drill errors, the torpedoes were not fired.
 Starfish commenced a second attack but her diving planes jammed, and her commander decided to submerge to the 27 m deep bottom to conduct repairs.
 According to Captain Turner in his postwar report, Starfish was located by the German minesweeper, who dropped two depth charges which caused no damage.
 At 10:50, a crew member asked for permission to restart one of the motors to prevent the gyro from wandering.
 Permission was granted, but no sooner the motor had been started, four depth charges were dropped directly above the boat, causing widespread damage.
 At 14:40, another attack was carried out, and twenty depth charges exploded close to the submarine's hull, damaging rivets and causing leaking.
 By 18:00 Starfish was severely flooded, and her commander, seeing the Germans would not leave, gave the order to surface at 18:20.
 She was forced to drop her ballast keel, coming up at a 45° angle due to flooding.
 All crew were rescued and taken as prisoners of war, and Starfish sank shortly after.

+Commander of M-7 was Oberleutnant zur See Heinrich Timm, future submarine ace.
+For sinking of HMS Starfish received Iron Cross 2nd class and was promoted to Kapitänleutnant.

 In July 1940, a diving mission was sent to locate her wreck and secret documents, but the attempt was unsuccessful.